Tor Eigeland Biography

 I am always happy to discuss my work and photos, so do get in touch with me via my Contact page.

-Tor Eigeland’s new book Stuff Happens – the Far from Humdrum Life of a Photojournalist will be published in March 2022.
-The text will be illustrated with over 250 images from my travels on assignment across the world over the last 60 plus years.
+Tor Eigeland’s book Stuff Happens – the Far from Humdrum Life of a Photojournalist was published in March 2022.
+The text is illustrated with over 250 images from Tor’s travels on assignment across the world over the last 60 plus years.